19hours/sg-statutes/Acts/Banking Act.md

 (2) Any person who —

-(a) furnishes the Minister or the Authority with any information or document under or for the purposes of any provision of this Act which is false or misleading in a material particular; and
+(a) provides any information or document to the Minister or the Authority under or for the purposes of any provision of this Act which is false or misleading in a material particular; and

-(b) does not use due care to ensure that the information or document is not false or misleading in any material particular,
+(b) does not use reasonable care to ensure that the information or document is not false or misleading in any material particular,

-shall, if the furnishing of such information or document which is false or misleading in a material particular is not already an offence under any other provision of this Act, be guilty of an offence and shall be liable on conviction to a fine not exceeding $125,000 or to imprisonment for a term not exceeding 3 years or to both.
+shall, if the provision of such information or document which is false or misleading in a material particular is not already an offence under any other provision of this Act, be guilty of an offence and shall be liable on conviction —

-[1/2007]
+(i) in the case of an individual, to a fine not exceeding $125,000 or to imprisonment for a term not exceeding 3 years or to both; or

+(ii) in any other case, to a fine not exceeding $250,000.

+[Act 5 of 2016 wef 30/11/2018]

 (3) In any proceedings against a person under subsection (1) or (2), it shall be a defence for him to prove that —